History of Banknotes

 Note Printing Branch was renamed Note Printing Australia in 1990 and was established as a separately incorporated, wholly owned subsidiary of the Reserve Bank of Australia in 1998.

-Since 1913 when the first Australian banknotes were printed, there have been seven series issued spanning changes from non-decimal to decimal currency and paper to polymer technology.
-The present series of Australian banknotes was issued between 1992 and 1996 and was the first in the world to be printed on polymer substrate instead of paper.
+Since 1913 when the first Australian banknotes were printed, there have been seven complete series issued spanning changes from non-decimal to decimal currency and paper to polymer technology.
+The first polymer series of Australian banknotes was issued between 1992 and 1996.
+It was the first in the world to be printed on polymer substrate instead of paper.
+The first denomination in the eighth series was issued on 1 September 2016.

 Decimal Currency and Polymer Technology

-In 1966 Australia issued its first decimal series of banknotes, printed on paper, with the issue of the $1, $2, $10 and $20 denominations, closely followed in 1967 with the issue of a $5 denomination.
+In 1966 Australia issued its first decimal series of banknotes, with the issue of the $1, $2, $10 and $20 denominations, closely followed in 1967 with the issue of a $5 denomination.
 Issues of $50 and $100 denominations followed later in 1973 and 1984.
 The $1 banknote ceased to be issued following the introduction of a $1 coin on 14 May 1984.
-Similarly, a $2 banknote was withdrawn following the introduction of a $2 coin on 20 June 1988.
+Similarly, the issuance of a $2 banknote ceased following the introduction of a $2 coin on 20 June 1988.

 Following the joint development of new banknote technology in Australia by the Reserve Bank and the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia issued a polymer $10 commemorative banknote in January 1988 to mark Australia's bicentenary.
 The successful issue of the $10 commemorative banknote was a world first and it set the scene for a new era of banknotes.